 If the render is falling off the walls everywhere you have two options:

 The best solution for fixing cracked render is to start again!
-It’s probably not what you want to read, but putting any other materials on top of cracked render is akin to adding a plaster – it is only really a temporary fix.
-Therefore we would always recommend removing the existing render back to the brick work, but we appreciate many people won’t do this due to the time and cost involved.
+It’s probably not what you want to read, but putting any other materials on top of cracked render is akin to adding a plaster – it is only really a temporary fix and it’s likely that over time the cracks will just keep expanding and getting worse.
+We would therefore always recommend removing the existing render back to the brick work, but we appreciate many people won’t want to do this due to the time and cost involved.

 Fix render by adding a thin layer of EPS insulation